ravendesignsystem/rds/src/docs/dev/layouts/aside-main/index.md

 content: true
 ---

-The `Aside + Main` layout provides a two column template, with an aside on the left hand side, and a content area on the right, and has a maximum width of 1028px.
+The `Aside + Main` layout provides a two column layout, with an aside on the left-hand side, and a content area on the right, and has a maximum width of 1028px.

 ## Left Hand Aside